-You should close your eyes for this meditation and start by touching your feet or legs, say to yourself “I love you and thank you feet for carrying my body.”
+You should close your eyes for this meditation and start by touching your feet or legs, say to yourself, “I love you, and thank your feet for carrying my body.”

-Bring your attention to your Soul, say to yourself “thank you for keeping me aligned,” remember your physical body wouldn’t exist without your soul.
+Bring your attention to your Soul, and say to yourself, “thank you for keeping me aligned,” remember, your physical body wouldn’t exist without your Soul.

-Your soul is with you always, every life you experience.
+Your Soul is with you always, in every life you experience.

 It’s important to remember the needs of our body as our body is our temple.